joshuajhun/lesson_plans/ruby_04-apis_and_scalability/js_refactor_tractor.md

 ## Additional Code Smells

 #### Breaking the Law of Demeter
 The Law of Demeter (LoD) is a concept that is deeply rooted within the OOP community.
-From a high level it basically is a law that if you created an object should be agnostic to the other objects around it and it should be self sustaining.
+From a high level it basically is a series of rules within object oriented programming.
+The premise behind it is if you create an object it should be agnostic to the other objects around it and it should be self sustaining.
 The methods on an object may only call methods of:
    1. The object itself.
    2. An argument of the method.
    3. Any object created within the method.